Amourspirit/python-ooouno-ex/ex/auto/general/odev_listen/README.md

 Both classes are responsible for starting office.

-### Using ODEV TopWindowListener Class
+### Using OooDev TopWindowListener Class

-[ODEV] has a `TopWindowListener` class that raise events that can be subscribed to.
+[OooDev] has a `TopWindowListener` class that raise events that can be subscribed to.

 [doc_window_adapter.py](./doc_window_adapter.py) (`DocWindowAdapter` class) demonstrates how `TopWindowListener` is implemented.
 This means there is no need to create a class that inherits from [XTopWindowListener]